Why Youth Watershed Education?

 Through equipment purchases made possible by The Nature Conservancy and ODFW’s Salmon Trout Advisory Committee (STAC), CWC has acquired an extensive inventory of watershed exploration equipment that we use for our education programming efforts.
 We also make this equipment available to area schools interested in conducting their own watershed education curriculum.
 CWC has available for loan trout aquariums and chillers, water quality testing kits, macroinvertebrate sampling, riparian sampling kits, salmon life-cycle educational programs, rubber boots, GPS units, microscopes, and other equipment students can use to learn more about the ecology present in their own back yards!
 See our inventory of equipment HERE.
 Oregon Sea Grant’s StreamWebs, a program of Oregon State University, also has stream study kits available for checkout on their website!

-For the past several years, CWC has coordinated Central Linn Elementary’s Sixth Grade Outdoor School, where students are given the opportunity to apply their classroom learning a bit further in field study exercises involving science, arts, recreation and leadership skills.
-Through our experience with Central Linn students, CWC has developed resources to help enable schools without outdoor school programs to pursue the resources, curriculum, and support needed to undertake a community-based outdoor school experience.
+For the past several years, CWC has coordinated elementary outdoor school, where students are given the opportunity to apply their classroom learning a bit further in field study exercises involving science, arts, recreation and leadership.
+Through our experience, CWC has developed resources to help enable schools without outdoor school programs to pursue the resources, curriculum, and support needed to undertake a community-based outdoor school experience.
 Check out our new planning guide resources below!

 Introduction to Outdoor School Planning with CWC (one page)